Tuesday 23 February 2010

 Camera

-camera obscura (Latin for "dark chamber"), an early mechanism of projecting images where an entire room functioned as a real-time imaging system; the modern camera evolved from the camera obscura.
+A camera is a device that records images, either as a still photograph or as moving images known as videos or movies.
+The term comes from the camera obscura (Latin for "dark chamber"), an early mechanism of projecting images where an entire room functioned as a real-time imaging system; the modern camera evolved from the camera obscura.

 Shutter